acerwebai/VangoghCrazyWorld-Web/README.md

       const convT1 = this.convTransposeLayer(res5, 16, 2, 39);
       const convT2 = this.convTransposeLayer(convT1, 8, 2, 42);
 </pre>
+After revised the source code, following the instruction in  CONTRIBUTING.md to recompile the mini js files.

 ## Credits
 #### The authers of <a href="https://github.com/reiinakano/fast-style-transfer-deeplearnjs"> fast-style-transfer-deeplearnjs</a>